ECR Music Group

 ECR Music Group is an American independent music company based in Manhattan.
 It was founded by recording artist and producer Blake Morgan in 2002 as record label Engine Company Records.
-Re-branded as ECR Music Group in late 2012, it now includes a roster of both labels and artists.
+Re-branded as ECR Music Group in late 2012, it now includes a roster of both imprints and artists, as well as an artist-services division, Meridian, and a publishing division, ECR Music Publishing.
 The label differs from its counterparts in its artist-friendly philosophy and partnership wherein all ECR artists and labels own 100% of their master recordings.